PowerLoom/docs/docs/chain-migration/minters.md

 ---
 sidebar_position: 1
 ---

-# Snapshotter NFT minters
+# Snapshotter NFT Holders

-> ⚡️ TL;DR: No user action necessary!
+> ⚡️ **TL;DR:** No user action necessary!

-### The Powerloom network is migrating to a new chain between `Thu Mar 27 2025 06:00:00 - 09:00:00 GMT+0000`
+### 🚀 Powerloom is migrating to a new chain on **Thu, Mar 27, 2025, 06:00:00 - 09:00:00 GMT**

-Owners with Snapshotter NFT are *not* required to do any action.
-All data will be migrated to the new chain seamless.
-However, 24 hours before before migration, contracts will be paused.
-This means, any onchain actions such as new mints, claims, etc will be unavailable.
-Once the migration is complete, the contract will be resumed on the new chain with the same state as previous chain.
-The frontend will be automatically updated.
+Snapshotter NFT holders **don't need to do anything** — the migration will be seamless.

+### ✅ What's migrating:
+- Snapshotter NFTs
+- Unclaimed reward tokens
+- Burnt NFTs
+- Burner addresses for Snapshotter Nodes
+- Vested tokens and everything else

+### 🔒 Contract Pause Notice
+Contracts will be paused **24 hours before migration** (on **Wed, Mar 26, 2025, 06:00:00 - 09:00:00 GMT**).
+- No mints, claims, burns, or other onchain actions during this time.
+- Everything will resume smoothly on the new chain once the migration is complete — frontend and all.